officialBeebe/officialbeebe.github.io/_posts/letters/2024-08-24-python-is-not-for-everyone.md

 ---
 layout: post
-title: 'Python isn't for everyone'
+title: 'Python is not for everyone'
 description: "Python isn't for everyone?
 I disagree"
 date: 2024-08-24 15:15:07 -05:00
 categories: letters